PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 # 3. Lab Steps
 ## 3.1.
 Initialize Lab

-- Download `Lab Details` File from Qwiklabs interface for later reference
+- Download `Student Lab Details` File from Qwiklabs interface for later reference
 - Click Open Console and authenticate to AWS account with credentials displayed in Qwiklabbs
 - Verify in correct region